 What is a Board Certified Haircolorist?

-A Board Certified Haircolorist is an individual who has passed a stringent test mechanism established by a committee of his/her peers.
+A Board Certified Haircolorist is an individual who has passed a stringent testing mechanism established by a committee of his/her peers.
 The test mechanism is established to measure the competence of the applicant’s haircoloring skills.

-What is the purpose for establishing certification?
+What is the purpose of establishing certification?

-The purpose of establishing certification is to recognize those individuals with a greater degree of competency from those who have not yet reached a higher level.
+The purpose of establishing certification is to recognize those individuals with a greater degree of competency vs. those who have not yet reached a higher level.
 Clearly, there are various levels of competency in haircoloring.
 Our goal is to recognize those individuals who have gone the extra mile to become the best in their craft.
 To the consumer, the term "Board Certified" is recognized as a higher level of competency.

 Why would someone want to be certified?